zackees/sqs-legacy-adapter/README.md

 # sqs-legacy-adapter

-`sqs-legacy-adapter` is a wrapper for the AWS SQS API using the `@aws-sdk/client-sqs` package.
-It provides a simplified interface for common SQS operations, making it easier to interact with AWS SQS.
+`sqs-legacy-adapter` is a drop in replacement for `aws-sdk` which delegates to the `@aws-sdk/client-sqs` package on the backend.

+This allows users to migrate to `@aws-sdk/client-sqs` while still keeping the `aws-sdk` interface for SQS access.

-This is in a beta state and very few methods are implemented.
+This is in a beta state and few methods are implemented.
 If you are using a dead simple access pattern then this package may work for you.

-However this is package is so simple that you should be able to modify it easily for your needs.
+**What's Missing**

+Most of the exotic options that you would pass on to `AWS.SQS({...})` are simply ignored.
+Basic stuff like `region`, `secretAccessKey`, `accessKeyId`, `endpoint` is implemented and tested.

 Pull requests welcome.

 ## Installation